abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     a. **Parameters:** Constants across a data factory that can be consumed by a pipeline in any expression.

     b. **System variables: C**an be used in expressions when defining entities within either service.
-E.g., pipeline id, pipeline name, trigger name, etc.
+E.g., pipeline ID, pipeline name, trigger name, etc.

     c. **Trigger parameters:** Parameters that triggered the pipeline.
 E.g., File Name or Folder Path.